kirbycope/PiCasePrintings/README.md

 </br>*Image Copyright RAPSBERRY PI FOUNDATION*

 ### Power Button
+This guide assumes you have a 2-pin momentary switch, like [this one](https://smile.amazon.com/skineat-3-Pack-Desktop-Button-Computer/dp/B089RGH3TX/)
 1. Plug the color wire into GPIO 26 (Pin 37)
 1. Plug the black wire into Ground (Pin 39)
 1. The shut-down script is hosted in [another repo](https://github.com/kirbycope/soft-shutdown-script)